rickkas7/particle-i2c-tutorial/README.md

 ### It's an addressable bus

-Each I2C device on the bus has an address, which unique identifies which device the processor wants to communicate with.
+Each I2C device on the bus has an address, which uniquely identifies which device the processor wants to communicate with.

 One difficulty is that the address is only 7 bits, so there are 128 addresses.
 Sometimes there can be conflicts, which limit the ability to share the I2C bus.